All Episodes

 I found it in an intermediate appeals court in Paris, which had the famous case of Christian Dior against King Farouk.

-The ex-King Farouk, very important, because the question was, can Christian Dior sue ex-King Farouk for the bill for his wife's clothes, or uh is it in fact that he enjoys sovereign immunity?
+The ex-King Farouk, very important, because the question was, can Christian Dior sue ex-King Farouk for the bill for his wife's clothes?

-Well, said the court, you did, but you're no longer king, and therefore pay up.
+Well, said the court, you did, but you're no longer king and therefore pay up.

 All right, that was enlightening to me, that case.

-Uh Mrs. Altman.
+Mrs. Altman.

-Uh this case involved things that happened in Vienna and in Paris and so forth.
+This case involved things that happened in Vienna and in Paris and so forth.

 I don't know, folks.